stephane-berube/keycloak/README.md

         [here](https://tools.ietf.org/html/bcp47#section-2.1).)
 If you are
         using languages as Chinese Simplified (zh-hans in Drupal and zh-CN in Keycloak), you may edit the locale codes accordingly in this section.

+  * Enable Keycloak single sign-on (SSO)
+    This option allows you to use Drupal with Keycloak as sole authentication provider.
+The default authentication mechanisms of Drupal will be replaced by the Keycloak login.
+E.g. opening the `/user/login` page of your Drupal will automatically redirect to Keycloak for authentication.
+    Please note: Existing users with a password set (e.g. the administrator account) are still able to login using the fallback login page at `/keycloak/login`, which will show the regular Drupal login form.

+  * Enable Drupal-initiated single sign-out
+    If a user logged in to Drupal using Keycloak, this option allows to end the Keycloak session of this user, if he logs out of Drupal.

+  * Enable Keycloak-initiated single sign-out
+    If a user logged in to Drupal using Keycloak, this option allows Drupal to regularily check the validity of the Keycloak session using the Keycloak check session Iframe.
+If the user ended its Keycloak session, he will be logged out of Drupal as well.

+      * Check session interval
+        If Keycloak-initiated single sign-out is enabled, this value determines the interval in seconds, in which Drupal will check whether the Keycloak session has ended.

 For all other configuration options, please refer to the OpenID Connect module documentation.